charmplusplus/charm/doc/charm++/manual.rst

 Installation with CMake
 ~~~~~~~~~~~~~~~~~~~~~~~

-As an experimental feature, Charm++ can be installed with the CMake tool, version 3.8 or newer.
+As an experimental feature, Charm++ can be installed with the CMake tool, version 3.11 or newer.
 This is currently only supported on Linux and Darwin, but not on Windows.
+Currently, only the AMPI target is available.

 After downloading and unpacking Charm++, it can be installed in the following way: